ANETH - UTAH, USA

 The Hovenweep Ruins with the Sleeping Ute Mountains in the Distance

-The ruins of the village are located within a network of farming communities as the soil was and still is ideal, this arc is located between 5,500 and 7,200 feet in elevation.
+The ruins of the village are located within a network of farming communities in a arc of sustainable farming areas as the soil was and still is ideal, this arc is located between 5,500 and 7,200 feet in elevation.
 Once the elevation band drops below 5,500 feet the rainfall average is too low to sustain any type of dry-farming, above the 7,200-foot mark the growing season is far too short to sustain any farming at all.

 The Burrow Canyon Formation was deposited during the